Terry Bisson

-Terry Ballantine Bisson (born February 12, 1942) is an American science fiction and fantasy author.
-He is best known for his short stories, including "Bears Discover Fire", which won the Hugo Award and the Nebula Award, and "They're Made Out of Meat".
+Terry Ballantine Bisson (February 12, 1942 – January 10, 2024) was an American science fiction and fantasy author.
+He was best known for his short stories, including "Bears Discover Fire", which won the Hugo Award and the Nebula Award, and "They're Made Out of Meat".

 Biography

-Bisson was born in Madisonville, Kentucky, and raised in Owensboro, Kentucky.
+Terry Ballantine Bisson was born on February 12, 1942, in Madisonville, Kentucky, and raised in Owensboro, Kentucky.

-While a student at Grinnell College (Iowa) in 1961, Bisson was one of a group of twelve students who traveled to Washington, D.C. during the Cuban Missile Crisis supporting U.S. President John F. Kennedy's "peace race".
-Kennedy invited the group into the White House (the first time protesters had ever been so recognized) and they met for several hours with McGeorge Bundy.
+While a student at Grinnell College (Iowa) in 1961, Bisson was one of a group of students who traveled to Washington, D.C., during the Cuban Missile Crisis supporting U.S. President John F. Kennedy's "peace race".
+Kennedy invited the group to the White House (the first time protesters had ever been so recognized) and they met for several hours with McGeorge Bundy.
 The group received wide press coverage, and this event is regarded as the start of the student peace movement.
+Over time, they came to be known as the Grinnell 14.

 After leaving Grinnell College, Bisson graduated from the University of Louisville in 1964.
-He lived "on and off" in New York City for most of the next four decades, moving to Oakland, California in 2002.
+He lived "on and off" in New York City for most of the next four decades, before moving to Oakland, California, in 2002.
 He became a "working" writer in 1981.
 A self-identified member of the New Left, he operated Jacobin Books, a "revolutionary" mail-order book service, from 1985 to 1990, in partnership with Judy Jensen.
+Bisson was also a member of the May 19th Communist Organization.

-Bisson has been married three times.
-He and his first wife, Deirdre Holst, have three children.
+Bisson was married three times.
+He and his first wife, Deirdre Holst, had three children.
 His second marriage was to Mary Corey.
-Bisson married his "longtime companion" Judy Jensen on December 24, 2004; the couple has one daughter, and Bisson acts as stepfather to Jensen's two children.
+Bisson married his "longtime companion" Judy Jensen on December 24, 2004; the couple had one daughter, and Bisson was stepfather to Jensen's two children.

-In the 1960s, early in his career, Bisson collaborated on several comic book stories with Clark Dimond, and he edited Major Publications' black-and-white horror-comics magazine Web of Horror, leaving before the fourth issue.
+In the 1960s, early in his career, Bisson collaborated on several comic book stories with Clark Dimond, and he edited Major Publications' black-and-white horror-comics magazine Web of Horror, but left before the fourth issue.